dvanmosselbeen/TryHackMe_writeups/empline/README.md

 /usr/local/bin/ruby = cap_chown+ep
 ````

-As I don't know anything about Ruby actually, I had to do a bit of research about "ruby one liner" on Google.
+As I don't know anything about `Ruby` actually, I had to do a bit of research about "ruby one liner" on Google.
+On how to execute a `Ruby` command onto one line if you want, like this is possible with `Python` and many other language.
 This gave a few hints which I tried out, but it did not work like I expected.
+Well, the one-liners did work as expected, but I expected more, owning that `/etc/passwd` file which failed so far.
 I admit it that I did not do a lot of research about that.

 ````commandline
 george@empline:~$ /usr/local/bin/ruby -e 'system("chown george /etc/passwd" )'
 chown: changing ownership of '/etc/passwd': Operation not permitted
 ````

+Using the `system` function with `whoami` also returned unexpected information.
+Well no, not exactly, it returned `george`.
+But I wanted it return `root`.
+So this was the `PoC`, the Proof of Concept I was not on the good path.

-This way does work.
-Got the type from a discord user that we actually need to make use of the ruby's `chown` function.
+Got a tip from a discord user (Thanks `Rushi`!) that we actually need to make use of the Ruby's `chown` function.
 Which actually make sense in this context.
 I Had to do more research, I confess.
-But you know, it's all about sharing knowledge, on website or via your contacts :-)
+But you know, it's all about sharing knowledge, on Google, website or via your contacts :-) Anyway, I did my homework late like we say, and you can get more information in the [Ruby FileUtils](https://ruby-doc.org/stdlib-2.4.1/libdoc/fileutils/rdoc/FileUtils.html).

 ````commandline
 george@empline:/$ id